Orban Asks Hungarians To resist Brussels Like USSR - UrduPoint

 The nationalist premier -- Moscow's closest EU ally whose country holds the bloc's rotating presidency -- has been stoking fears of a war between the West and Russia, which he blames on the European Union and NATO.

 "Do we bow to the will of a foreign power, this time from Brussels, or do we resist it? ...
-I propose that our response should be as clear and unequivocal as it was in 1956," Orban told thousands of people in Budapest.
+I propose that our response should be as clear and unequivocal as it was in 1956," Orban told those gathered in a Budapest park.

 "For us, the lesson of 1956 is that we must fight for only one thing, for Hungary and for Hungarian freedom," he added.

-The 1956 anti-Soviet uprising left about 3,000 people dead and 20,000 wounded between October 23 and November 4 and became a symbol of Hungary's fight against repression.
+The 1956 anti-Soviet uprising crushed by Moscow left about 3,000 people dead and 20,000 wounded between October 23 and November 4 and became a symbol of Hungary's fight against repression.

+At a march later Wednesday, Magyar accused Orban's government of bowing to Russia.

+"Today, our country is led by a man who... with almost every action and every word, desecrates the legacy of 1956, which is the foundation of Hungarian freedom and constitutionalism," he told the crowd.

 Since Russia's invasion of Ukraine in 2022, Orban has refused to send weapons to Kyiv and urges a speedy ceasefire without any preconditions.